6.3 Additional Features

 ch06-checkGroup

-Figure 6.8: A group of check button
+Figure 6.8: A group of check buttons

 To meaningfully manage the check and uncheck events, different action methods can be set for each check box.
-The previous example could be rewritten
+The previous example could be rewritten:

 ...